CTE Services & Support

 Lilly North Conference

-The CTE, with support of the Office of the Provost, was fortunate to co-sponsor the 2012 Lilly North Conference on College and University Teaching in Traverse City, Michigan.
+The CTE, with support of the Office of the Provost, was fortunate to co-sponsor the 2012 - 2014 Lilly North Conference on College and University Teaching in Traverse City, Michigan.
 As a co-sponsor, LCC sent ten faculty members to the conference.
-Hear what your colleagues had to say about their experience!
+Hear what colleagues said about the 2012 conference!

 Sabbatical Leave Information